 1. Natural Materials

-- Teak wood: A durable and weather-resistant material, teak is commonly used for furniture and decking.
+- Teak wood: Durable and weather-resistant, often used for furniture and decking.

-- Rattan and wicker: These materials are often used for outdoor furniture, giving the space a laid-back, tropical feel.
+- Rattan and wicker: Ideal for outdoor furniture, adding a laid-back, tropical feel.

 2. Open, Airy Layouts